CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Basic_Search_Optimization_Algorithms/bruteFourceSearch.md

-#Brute-Force Search
+# Brute-Force Search

 In a Brute-Force Search we iterate through the given interval and do a brute-force maximum/minimum find

-Brute-force search is a linear search-meaning we have to consider all of the items n (Unlike bianary search where we only consider log(n))
+Brute-force search is a linear search-meaning we have to consider all of the items n (Unlike binary search where we only consider log(n))

 We systematically enumerate all possible candidates for the solution